samir755/easyoauth/README.md

 Applications that don't use Symfony Flex
 ----------------------------------------

-### Step 1: Define your http config in `config/packages/framework.yaml`
+### Step 1: Define your client in `config/packages/framework.yaml`

-An example with a famous job api:
+Here is an example for a famous French job api:

 ```yaml
     http_client: